balcortex/100_days_code_web_development/README.md

 ## Day 090 - 2023/12/06

 Today I made a few changes to the shopping list webpage that enhance the user experience, like allowing the use of the enter key and clearing the typing box when an item is added.

+## Day 091 - 2023/12/07

+Today I added two more features to the shopping list webpage: marking items as completed and deleting items.